 There were no employees other than the directors during the current year and preceding year.
 No director received any remuneration for services to the company during the year (2017: £nil).

-7 Finance costs
+7 Finance income

-2018 £000 2017 £000

-Interest payable to fellow group undertaking (Note 14) (63) -
+2018 £000 2017 £000 Interest receivable from fellow group undertakings 93 -

-TWI COMMISSION OF THE PARTY OF